nirjamistry10/projects/README.md

 # projects
 MSBA Data Science Projects

-There are all the business analytics projects/coding assignments I engaged in through my first semester in the MS in Business Analytics program.
+These are all the business analytics projects/coding assignments I engaged in through my first semester in the MS in Business Analytics program.
 These projects highlight my competencies in carrying out analyses and building prediction models using Decision Trees, k-Nearest Neighbors, and Logistic Regression.
 Furthermore, it also includes analyses I ran to evaluate the said models and pick the models that perform the best.
 Additionally, I also work on some transformation and feature engineering to prepare my data for all the assignments.